Table of Contents

 Tentative Competition Timeline

-- Awards will be, well, awarded for Overall Champion, Second Place, Third Place, Highest LINPACK (HPL) and Highest HPCG.
-The winning university will receive a “HPC Jumpstart Award” which is a (at least) $10,000 equipment and services grant to help the organization develop HPC engagement at their institution.
+• Awards will be, well, awarded for Overall Champion, Second Place, Third Place, Highest LINPACK (HPL) and Highest HPCG.